Influenza Diagnosis & Treatment

 Components of 2017-2018 influenza vaccine

-It is recommended that trivalent vaccines for use in the 2017-2018 influenza season (northern hemisphere winter) contain the following:
+The World Health Organization (WHO) recommends that trivalent vaccines for use in the 2017-2018 influenza season (northern hemisphere winter) contain the following:

 - an A/Michigan/45/2015 (H1N1)pdm09-like virus;